-This past week representatives of the Federal Bank of Atlanta invited HiddenLevers to be included in its Regional Economic Information Network.
+This past week representatives of the Federal Bank of Atlanta invited HiddenLevers to be included in its Regional Economic Information Network (REIN).
+The REIN is an extensive outreach program focused on meeting with business leaders to better understand economic trends, opportunities, and challenges.
 After almost a decade of consistently fresh economic insight by the HiddenLevers economic think-tank, the Atlanta Federal Reserve recognized their contribution by including them in their 2019 Beige Book analysis.

 HiddenLevers Founders Praveen Ghanta and Raj Udeshi sat down with Gunn to share viewpoints on hot-button domestic economic issues and give a deeper look into the War Room, a monthly program updating the HiddenLevers Scenario Library.

 “It’s humbling to be recognized by the Fed in this way,” said Udeshi.
 “The on-going relationship between HiddenLevers and the Atlanta Federal Reserve will be reassuring for advisors and portfolio managers who use HiddenLevers scenarios to connect with the end investor.”

 The Atlanta Fed and HiddenLevers discussed how headlines that overemphasized downside scenarios like Trade War or the potential for a Tech Bubble drown out real news around the US economy.